-5. Market Research
+5. Market Research/Potential Impact

 - a.
-Describe market research plans such as customer surveys, focus groups, gathering market information from studies, internet, experts, etc. - b.
+Describe market research plans such as customer surveys, focus groups, gathering market information from studies, internet, experts, etc. (For BME: include number of potential procedures/uses per year (with references)) - b.
 Describe the results of market research including market size, demographics, target price, go-to-market strategy, number of potential procedures/uses per year (with references, information on current competitive products/procedures, target market sales price; with a brief justification comparing to predicate device(s) or methodologies - c.
 Discuss impacts, if any, of your market research on the design - d.
-Discuss/provide any client reviews and user evaluation, if applicable
+Discuss/provide any client reviews and user evaluation, if applicable - e.
+Try to quantify, where possible, the potential economic impact of your project for the client, sponsor, or customer for your design project.
+For instance, if the project reduces energy consumption, calculate the estimated energy savings in kilowatt-hours (kWh) or percentage reduction in energy consumption.
+If it improves a process, estimate time or cost savings in terms of reduced labor hours, materials, or maintenance expenses.